Side effects of taking the pill

 “Changes in mood are to be expected when you start taking the pill as your body takes time to adjust.
 And if you’re swapping brands, you can’t expect to feel different straight away.

 Spots suck.
-Whether it’s the odd red lurker, a boil on your chin so big it has its own centre or gravity, or acne so bad you’re considering joining all the spots up with eyeliner to see if they spell out a secret message.
+Whether it’s the odd red lurker, a boil on your chin so big it has its own centre of gravity, or acne so bad you’re considering joining all the spots up with eyeliner to see if they spell out a secret message.
 And you blame the pill.
 It’s the pill’s fault.
-Can we give the pill acne and see if the pill likes it?
+Can the pill give you acne?